CRICOS course Code

 English Language Requirements for International students:

-Students undertaking this qualification may have to do calculations, meter readings, read vehicle manufactory instructions, workshop manual, therefore, students undertaking this course at Hawk Institute must possess sound Numeracy skills.
-To determine this, all students wanting to study at Hawk Institute are required to undertake LLN test prior to the enrolment of the course.
-Based on the test outcome, students may be identified as requiring internal support services and/or external support services.
+Students undertaking this qualification may have to do calculations, meter readings, read vehicle manufactory instructions, and workshop manuals, therefore, students undertaking this course at Hawk Institute must possess sound Language, Literacy, Numeracy and Digital skills.
+To determine this, all students wanting to study at Hawk Institute are required to undertake LLND test prior to the enrolment of the course.
+The LLND assessment is conducted using the LLN Robot, an ACSF-aligned digital assessment tool.

-Students will be required to undertake language, literacy, and numeracy test (LLN) test and achieve expected performance level of ACSF level 3 for AUR40216-Certificate IV in Automotive Mechanical Diagnosis.
+Students will be required to undertake language, literacy and numeracy and Digital Skills (LLND) test and achieve expected performance level of ACSF level 3 for AUR32721 - Certificate III in Automotive Electric Vehicle Technology.
+Based on the test outcome, where support needs are identified students will be offered appropriate ACSF support plan or referred to external support services as part of our commitment to student wellbeing and success.
 Refer to Hawk Institute’s Enrolment Kit and/or students Handbook for detailed information.

 Computer literacy requirements